Charles Lindsay Longest

 Charles Lindsay Longest (1933 – May 28, 2024) was suffragan bishop of the Episcopal Diocese of Maryland from October 1989 until October 1997.
+Longest was born in Catonsville, Maryland.
+He attended the University of Maryland (BA 1956) and Berkeley Divinity School at Yale (1959).

-He was consecrated on October 14, 1989, and retired on the same date in 1997, the 8th anniversary of his consecration as a bishop.
+He was consecrated on October 14, 1989, and retired on the same date in 1997, the eighth anniversary of his consecration as a bishop.
 Longest's successor as suffragan was John Leslie Rabb.